How To Measure Bed and Mattress Sizes in the UK

 What to Do if Your New Bed and Mattress Doesn't Fit

 It's a common predicament - you've shopped for a king size bed or a standard double bed, only to find it doesn't fit through your door.
-Don't panic!
-There are a few steps you can take to resolve this issue.

 Firstly, consider disassembling the bed frame.
 Most bed frames can be taken apart.
 This makes it easier to manoeuvre the pieces through tight doorways.